 As at December 31, 2022, the Company has measured the investment at \$10,730,000 in the consolidated statements of financial position and recorded a fair value adjustment of \$605,463 that includes rental cash flows of \$75,463 in the consolidated statements of net loss and comprehensive net loss.
-Refer to Note 15 which describes the valuation technique employed by management to estimate the fair value of the investment.
+As at September 30, 2023, the Company has measured the investment at \$11,044,000 in the consolidated statements of financial position and record a fair market value adjustment of \$314,000 plus a value of \$223,114 for rental cash flows received in the first nine months of the fiscal year.
+Refer to Note 15 which describes the valuation technique employed by management that provides the basis in estimating the fair value of the investment.